-The website does a nice job differentiating public and private food sources: public land is open for use by all members of the public or is located in the wild, but a tree that is planted on private property that overhangs public land — such as a sidewalk — is still considered private, so don’t go around stealing other people’s oranges.
+The website does a nice job differentiating public and private food sources.
+Public land is open for use by all members of the public or is located in the wild, but a tree that is planted on private property that overhangs public land — such as a sidewalk — is still considered private, so don’t go around stealing other people’s oranges.

 There’s not a whole lot of public land around my home that’s planted with citrus or apple trees, but I’m sure there are other parts of the world where this is more common.
-This Texas girl has always heard about people going apple picking or berry hunting and I still think that’s stuff of fairy tales, but what do I know?
+This Texas girl has always heard about people going apple picking or berry hunting and I still think that’s the stuff of fairy tales, but what do I know?

 Benefits to Buying Local

 Overall, I love the concept.
 Not only do I save on gas — which is good for the environment — I can also get my hands on some organically grown local produce.
-Supporting local growers makes a difference; it’s not like I’ll be able to affect industry-wide change by just my shopping habits, but if more of us do, it adds up.
+Supporting local growers makes a difference; it’s not like I’ll be able to effect industry-wide change by just my shopping habits, but if more of us do, it adds up.